askui/askui/docs/docs/general/07-Troubleshooting/windows.md

 - you can force Jest to exit as described on our [Jest-Troubleshooting page](jest.md)

-- try to stop the askui UI Controller.
-The stop method of the class `UiController` has an optional `forceStop` parameter.
-If we pass `true` to the stop method we kill the process of the askui UI Controller port and force a termination.
+- force termination of the askui UI Controller.
+The `UiController.stop()` takes an optional boolean argument which is set to `false` by default.
+If we pass `true` to the `UiController.stop()` method, e.g., `uiController.stop(true)`,  we kill the askui UI Controller process.
+This option explicitly stops the askui UI Controller.
+The first option terminates all processes which were set up by test code and didn't close properly.

 ```typescript
 await uiController.stop(true);